 Express your feelings

 Find a vehicle that’s comfortable!
-Write in a journal; talk to someone, whether that’s a friend, relative, counselor or religious leader (sign up for a chat with a Chaplain); or join a support group (Yale Mental Health & Counseling runs some).
+Write in a journal; talk to someone, whether that’s a friend, relative, counselor or religious leader; or join a support group (Yale Mental Health & Counseling runs some).

 Healthy Ways to Handle Life’s Stressors from the American Psychological Association